rbalashevich/aw-docker-k8s/README.md

 The Docker image built from https://github.com/yobasystems/alpine-nginx (I know maintainer's name is funny for Russian speaking people :) )

 No luck with building from pure Alpine, sorry.
 Perhaps it would be a next challenge.
+Updated on October 16th: successfully build a pure Alpine image with nginx named rbalashevich/aw-nginx-alpine-pure .

+Have a nice commit! ;)